uviclibraries/hyflex-active-workshops/topic-learning-outcomes.md

 C. __________________________________<br>

 - After creating the learning objectives for your workshop, you need to decide if the learning objectives can be achieved within the parameters of a typical DSC workshop.
 Workshop parameters typically include:
   - How much time do you have to run the workshop?
-60 minute, 90 minutes, all day?
+60 minute, 90 minutes, 120 minutes?
 Estimate the length of time it will take to achieve each of the learning objectives.
-Can you cover them all at least minimally in the time available?
+    - Can you cover them all at least minimally in the time available?
+    - Do you need to split the workshop into an introduction and intermediate workshops?
   - If specific tools or equipment are essential to the workshop, how many participants can reasonably use the equipment/tools available and still achieve the learning objectives?
   - How many instructors and/or teaching assistants are available to teach the workshop?
   - How many people can the room, lab, or makerspace accommodate?